Pharkie/esphome-public/README.md

 # Bitcoin Price 2.9" ePaper for ESPHome

+Here's is a portable, battery-powered 2.9" ePaper display of the current Bitcoin price from Coingecko, powered by ESPHome.

-[firebeetle2.yaml](firebeetle2.yaml) is an ESPHome configuration for a Firebeetle 2 ESP32-C6 to display the current Bitcoin price and system status on a Waveshare 2.9" black and white ePaper display.
+[firebeetle2.yaml](firebeetle2.yaml) is an ESPHome configuration for a Firebeetle 2 ESP32-C6 with a Waveshare 2.9" black and white ePaper display.
 The configuration tells the Firebeetle2 to periodically wake up, update the display with sensor data, then go back to deep sleep.
+My device is awake about 8 seconds per hour, which I'm hoping will mean long battery life.

 ![Photo of device from front](images/actual_devices/Front-right.jpeg)